tuledev/minimal-mistakes/_posts/2019-02-22-try-catch-exception-rather-than-return-codes.md

 - We can easy understand the flow line by line: validateUsername -> showLoading -> uploadImages -> updateUserInfo -> showSuccessAlert
 - Errors are handled in one place `handleError`.

-From now, I always try to use `try-catch-finally` first as this scenario.
+From now, I always try to use `try-catch-finally` first for cases as this scenario.

 More detail about [try-catch](https://javascript.info/try-catch)